 TalkJS Standard plan and up customers can allow files to be transferred between users.
 Currently TalkJS supports the sending of the following file types: mp4 | mpeg |qt | avi | mkv | mov | webm | aiff |aif | midi | mid | gif | jpeg | jpg | png | tif | tiff| […]

 Yes you can do this if you are on the Standard plan or greater as a part of TalkJS Themes.
-To enable this first go to your dashboard and find the configuration heading.
-Then either select a current configuration or make a new one.
-When a configuration has been selected scroll down until you reach […]
+To enable this first go to your dashboard and find the role (formerly called configuration) heading.
+Then either select a current role or make a new one.
+When a role has been selected scroll down […]

 We consider each custom feature request on a case by case basis depending on the customer, how urgent the issue is and how many of our users would benefit from the proposed feature.
 Contact us if you’d like to discuss the possibility of a custom feature request.